JDT Inc.

 Operating handoff

-We document the runbook, train the in-house team, and stay on retainer for the first quarter to tune.
-The system is yours when we're done — not a black box that breaks the moment we leave.
+We document the runbook, train your team, and stay on retainer for the first quarter to tune.
+The system is yours when we're done, not a black box that breaks the moment we leave.

 What's included